GSA/FedRAMP-OllaLab-Lean/README.md

 [![Static Badge](https://img.shields.io/badge/release-0.1-green?style=flat&color=green)]()
 ![GitHub License](https://img.shields.io/github/license/GSA/FedRAMP-OllaLab-Lean)

-OllaLab-Lean is a lean Docker stack designed to help both novice and experienced developers rapidly set up and begin working on LLM-based projects.
+OllaLab-Lean is a lean stack designed to help both novice and experienced developers rapidly set up and begin working on LLM-based projects.
 This is achievable via simplified environment configuration and a cohesive set of tools for Research and Development (R&D).
 The project includes several key components.
 - Pre-made prompt templates and applications to accelerate research and developments.
 - Ollama for managing local openweight Large Language Models (LLMs).
 - LangChain for orchestrating LLM pipelines, allowing users to seamlessly connect, manage, and optimize their workflows.